Neal Moore

 Neal Moore (born November 22, 1971) is an American writer and canoeist.
 He is the author of two non-fiction books—Down the Mississippi and Homelands: A Memoir—as well as numerous news articles.
 The Mark Twain Museum, CNN and The Times of London have dubbed him "the modern-day Huckleberry Finn.”

-He is the first person known to paddle a canoe solo and continuously across the United States from the West Coast to the East Coast.
+Moore is the first person known to paddle a canoe solo and continuously across the United States from the West Coast to the East Coast.
 His journey linked 22 rivers and waterways in 22 states over 22 months, from Astoria, Oregon, to New York City, with a circuit of the Statue of Liberty as the grand finale.

-Early life
+Early life and education

 Moore was born and raised in Los Angeles, California, where he attended Highland Hall Waldorf School and was neighbors with the actor and comedian Richard Pryor.
 He lost his mother and his only sibling, an older brother, while still a teenager.
 By 19, he moved to South Africa to serve a mission for the Church of Jesus Christ of Latter-day Saints, an experience he later wrote about as a non-practicing Mormon, published by Der Spiegel and expanded into a memoir, Homelands.

-He studied at the University of Utah in Salt Lake City, where in 1997 he received his degree in English Literature.
-Moore has lived most of the last three decades between Cape Town, South Africa and Taipei, Taiwan, which he's used as springboards for other adventures.
-He would sporadically return to his native United States, as a journalist and long-haul canoeist.
+Moore attended the University of Utah in Salt Lake City, Utah, where he graduated in 1997 with a degree in English Literature.
+Moore has lived most of the last three decades between Cape Town and Taipei, which he has used as springboards for other adventures.
+He has sporadically returned to his native United States as a journalist and long-haul canoeist.